First International Dada Fair, Berlin, 1920

 Berlin, 1920

-* Raoul Haurmann, A Dadasoph's Opinion of What Art Criticism Will Say about the Dada Exhibition, First International Dada Festival - Catalogue (Lippard 1971):
+* Raoul Hausmann, A Dadasoph's Opinion of What Art Criticism Will Say about the Dada Exhibition, First International Dada Festival - Catalogue (Lippard 1971):

 Max Miebermann is illustrating the Bible!